 To make sure that you won’t cross an angry Florentine, we’ve decided to reveal to you the five lampredotto spots you can’t miss in Florence.

-- Trippaio del Porcellino “Orazio” (Piazza del Mercato Nuovo): An absolute classic lampredotto spot that you must try for your own good (trust us on this one).
+Trippaio del Porcellino “Orazio” (Piazza del Mercato Nuovo) is an absolute classic lampredotto spot that you must try for your own good (trust us on this one).
 It’s the perfect snack after visiting the nearby Mercato del Porcellino!

-- Aurelio I’ Re Del Lampredotto: Located outside the city center, founder Aurelio is the self-proclaimed King of Lampredotto.
+Located outside the city center, founder Aurelio is the self-proclaimed King of lampredotto.
 A little cocky, maybe, but he has his reasons.
 Why not try Aurelio I’ Re Del Lampredotto for yourself?

 You’re now ready to go!
 Share your opinion with your fellow Florentine friends… if you dare.